jamesflorentino/nanoScrollerJS/README.md

 # nanoScroller.js
-[nanoScroller.js](http://jamesflorentino.com/jquery.nanoscroller) is a jQuery plugin that offers a simplistic way of implementing Lion-styled scrollbars for your website.
+[nanoScroller.js](http://jamesflorentino.com/jquery.nanoscroller) is a jQuery plugin that offers a simplistic way of implementing Mac OS X Lion-styled scrollbars for your website.
 It uses minimal HTML markup being `.nano > .content`.
 The other scrollbar div elements `.pane > .slider` are added during run time to prevent clutter in templating.
 The latest version utilizes native scrolling and works with the iPad, iPhone, and some Android Tablets.

 Please visit the [downloads](https://github.com/jamesflorentino/nanoScrollerJS/downloads) section to get the js and css template file (.zip).